newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-2.md

 ##  TASK 2: Filtering metrics with a processor
-You may have noticed that the hostmetrics CPU scraper gathers data for multiple states of each cpu such as `idle`, `user`, `system`, `interrupt`, etc. Some of these states dont offer us much value so lets filter these out to save on ingest overheads.
+You may have noticed that the hostmetrics CPU scraper gathers data for multiple states of each cpu such as `idle`, `user`, `system`, `interrupt`, etc. Some of these states don't offer us much value so lets filter these out to save on ingest overheads.

 We can use [OTel Processors](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/README.md) to manipulate the data running through the OTel collector pipeline.
 As with receivers there are multiple processors available to choose from.
 For this example we will use the standard [Filter Processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/filterprocessor/README.md)